-Through a set of simple and appropriate forms, the analysis and design of precast concrete bridge girder with pre-tension is carried automatically by the BSE Software according to the following specifications:
+Through a set of simple and appropriate forms, the analysis, design verification and evaluation of precast concrete bridge girders with pre-tension is carried automatically by the BSE Software according to the following specifications:

 • Standard AASHTO, NEBT, NBPS and CPCI sections and custom precast sections.

 • Straight strands with one or two raised points.

 • Standard and custom moving load envelopes for truck and/or lane loads.

 • Pre-tension losses calculated with specified code or through a step-by-step method.